United States Navy Memorial: History

-In the early days of U.S. independence, architect Pierre L'Enfant envisioned a memorial in the nation's capital "to celebrate the first rise of the Navy and consecrate its progress and achievements."
+Following the establishment of American independence following the American Revolutionary War, architect Pierre L'Enfant envisioned a memorial in the nation's capital "to celebrate the first rise of the Navy and consecrate its progress and achievements."

 Pennsylvania Avenue, the boulevard that links the U.S. Capitol and White House, was chosen as the site for a memorial to all of the U.S. sea services.

+20th century

-After President John F. Kennedy—himself a World War II Navy war hero—inspired the redevelopment of Pennsylvania Avenue, another, Admiral Arleigh Burke, proclaimed in 1977 that "we have talked long enough about a navy memorial and it's time we did something about it."
+After President John F. Kennedy, a World War II Navy war veteran, inspired the redevelopment of Pennsylvania Avenue, another, Admiral Arleigh Burke, proclaimed in 1977 that "we have talked long enough about a navy memorial and it's time we did something about it."

-In the spring of 1977, Burke—a former three-term Chief of Naval Operations—started to recruit a group to form the private, non-profit U.S. Navy Memorial Foundation.
+In the spring of 1977, Burke, a former three-term Chief of Naval Operations, started to recruit a group to form the private, non-profit U.S. Navy Memorial Foundation.
 The following year, the foundation, led by Rear Admiral William Thompson, USN (Ret.), began work on the enabling legislation, design, site selection, and fund raising that would lead to the construction and subsequent of a memorial.

 Congress authorized the memorial in 1980, with the stipulation that funding come solely from private contributions.
 In March 1980, President Jimmy Carter signed the act into law.

 The foundation teamed up with the Pennsylvania Avenue Development Corporation to use Market Square as the site for the memorial.
 The pair selected William Conklin and James Rossant of New York as architects.

 By December 1985, the foundation had raised enough funds to earn a go-ahead from the Secretary of the Interior and construction got underway the following month.

 By August 1987, Stanley Bleifeld completed work on The Lone Sailor statue as construction of the memorial neared completion at the site.
+The Lone Sailor has become the iconic symbol of the U.S. Navy Memorial's mission to Honor, Recognize, and Celebrate the men and women of the Sea Services, past, present, and future; and to Inform the public about their service.
+Replicas of the Lone Sailor have been placed around the world in partnership with the Navy Memorial.

 The memorial was dedicated on October 13, 1987.

 From late 1987 to mid-1990, two buildings were constructed on the memorial's northern perimeter.
 The eastern of the two buildings was selected for the memorial's visitor center.
 The building's shell was sufficiently completed by September 1989 to allow construction to begin for the interior of the Visitors Center.
 The visitor center opened in June 1991 and was formally dedicated on October 12, 1991.
 Some $18-million was raised by opening day of the visitor center, and fund raising continues today, to retire remaining construction debt and support educational programs undertaken by the foundation.